GeniusVentures/gitbook/about-gnus.ai/features-and-benefits.md

 #### Secure

 * Each transaction is secured with Zero Knowledge (ZK) encryption, preventing your data from being sold.
-* Regular smart contract audits will be preformed as an integral security measure. &#x20;
+* Regular smart contract audits will be performed as an integral security measure. &#x20;

 #### Integration